How does this medication work? What will it do for me?

 - are allergic to ustekinumab or any ingredients of this medication, including latex

-- have severe infections such as sepsis (bacterial infections that have spread throughout the body), tuberculosis, and opportunistic infections (infections that occur in people with weakened immune systems)
+- have severe infections such as sepsis (bacterial infections that have spread throughout the body), tuberculosis, and opportunistic infections (infections that can occur when people have weakened immune systems)

 What side effects are possible with this medication?